Orchard 2 Office

 What if my family doesn’t like something?
 There are no substitutions on the produce being offered.
 We encourage you to find someone to give your undesired item to.

 What is the order deadline?
-Orders must be placed before 7:00 AM Monday for delivery the following Wednesday or Thursday.
+Orders must be placed before 7:00 AM Monday for delivery on Thursday.

 Do I have to subscribe for a whole season?
 No. Orders are taken on a weekly basis.
-Order by Sunday for delivery the following Wednesday or Thursday.
+Order by Monday for delivery on Thursday.
 Feel free to skip a week or order for multiple weeks at one time or order for the whole season.